Differential Area Analysis for Ransomware: Attacks, Countermeasures, and Limitations

 \paragraph*{Threshold} As explained in \Cref{sec:relatedworks}, when performing the differential area analysis, it is necessary to establish the range within the value is considered too close to the curve of a random file, which signals that the file is encrypted.

 \paragraph*{Distance} In regular unencrypted files, fragments positioned far away from the header have a relatively high chance to exhibit high entropy, since structural information is stored between file portions close to the header.

 Since our mitigations analyse the header fragment and one (or more) additional fragments, it is necessary to take into account the higher entropy (hence, the smaller differential area) of the random-position fragment.
-This is necessary to prevent a skewed behaviour in our algorithms - as shown later in \Cref{alg:mit2} and \Cref{alg:mitN}.
+This is necessary to prevent a skewed behaviour in our algorithms, as shown later in \Cref{alg:mit2} and \Cref{alg:mitN}.
 To do so, we introduce a parameter named \textit{distance}, which lowers the value of the differential area related to the header fragment when comparing it to the differential area of the random-position fragment(s).
 This has the effect of increasing the priority of the header entropy information over the randomly picked fragment, which is especially important when analysing unencrypted files.
 By tuning the distance parameter, we lower the false positives occurrences, hence we reduce the chance to wrongly classify regular files as ransomware-encrypted files.

 \paragraph*{Subfragment length} DAA analyses 256 bytes in incremental subfragments that grow from 8 up to 256 bytes, 8 bytes at a time.
-At each step, the detection accuracy changes and in some cases analysing fewer steps than 32 can yield to better results.
+At each step, the detection accuracy changes, and in some cases analysing fewer steps than 32 can yield to better results.
 Therefore, it is useful to keep track of the accuracy achieved at each incremental step and correlate it to the analysed length of the subfragment.